 If you have super sensitive skin and are scared of using other makeup products that you have not tested on your skin yet, this might work for you.

-But if you absolutely have little to no experience doing makeup, we recommend hiring a professional hair and makeup artist.
+Why you need to hire wedding vendors like your hair and makeup artist is your best bet if you absolutely have little to no experience doing makeup, we recommend hiring a professional hair and makeup artist.

 Everyday make-up does not count as a valid “experience” for wedding make-up.